News

 Call for NHIA Board Member Candidates

 NHIA is accepting applications for members of the association’s Board of Directors.
-Board members serve 3-year terms as representatives for their NHIA member organization.
-Seats are only open to provider members and are assigned at the organization level.
+Board members serve 3-year terms as representatives for the NHIA member organization.
+Seats are open to provider members and are assigned at the organization level.
+Two seats are currently available for hospital providers (a provider that is wholly owned and operated as part of an acute care system).

 Read More »